SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 3. Specify the following information for each template parameter:

     -   **Name**.
 Type a unique name to identify the template parameter within the current model.
 This name can later be selected in the block parameter editor.
     -   **Type**.
 Select the value type of the template parameter from the drop-down list box.
-The type can be, for example, a string or float, the name of a device, group or asset, or the parameter of a specific block.
+The type can be, for example, a string or float, a source or destination, or the parameter of a specific block.

         **Multi-line String** is a special type which is used, for example, with the **Text** parameter of the **Send Email** block.
 Long input is automatically wrapped in the **Default Value** text box and you can press Enter to start text on a new line.